John Morley (Gaelic footballer)

+Life and career

 Born in Kiltimagh, County Mayo, Morley was educated locally and later attended St Jarlath's College in Tuam where he first played competitive football.
 Here he won back-to-back All-Ireland medals in 1960 and 1961.

 At club level Morley first played at juvenile and underage levels with Kiltimagh before later lining out with a variety of clubs.
 His greatest success was with the Ballaghaderreen club with whom he won a county senior championship medal in 1972.

 Morley made his debut on the inter-county scene at the age of seventeen when he was selected for the Mayo minor team in 1960.
 He enjoyed one championship season with the minor team which ended without success.
 He subsequently joined the Mayo senior team, making his debut during the 1961-62 league.
 Over the course of the next thirteen seasons, Morley enjoyed much success, winning Connacht medals in 1967 and 1969 and a National League medal in 1970.
 He played his last game for Mayo in June 1974.

 After being chosen on the Connacht inter-provincial team for the first time in 1962, Morley was an automatic choice on the starting fifteen for almost a decade.
 During that time he won Railway Cup medals in 1967 and 1969.

+Death

 Morley, who rose to the rank of detective in the Garda Síochána, was murdered on 7 July 1980 by alleged members of the Irish National Liberation Army (INLA) during a pursuit in the aftermath of a bank robbery near Loughglynn, County Roscommon.
 Morley's colleague, Henry Byrne, was also killed in the pursuit.
 The officers' deaths provoked national outrage.
 Three men were apprehended, convicted and sentenced to death for capital murder.
 Two of the sentences were later reduced to 40 years imprisonment while the third was overturned.